likeconan/MVC5_EF6_Angular2_WebAPI2/README.md

 want to run your application in a new development situation, the nuget will help you download all the tools again if the new development situation does not own them.

 >### Create Model Classes and Implement Code First Pattern
-> I added a class file to the *Entities* project folder callded *Student.cs* and set the content as shown in below.
+> I added a class file to the *Entities* project folder called *Student.cs* and set the content as shown in below.

 >*Code* The Contents of the Student.cs File

 		using System.ComponentModel.DataAnnotations;